 When the session answered by Mei, the smart TV and cameras in her living room send the video data uplink to the 6G system.
 The 6G system performs transcoding from video to immersive media codecs to reconstruct Mei’s living room and then send the rendered immersive media both to Yang and Hua.
 Yang and Hua now can see Mei and her living room in a virtual setting.

 In the meantime, smart watches and medical sensors start to collect and send medical data, e.g. blood pressure, heart rate, etc., uplink to the 6G system.
-The data is presented in a video stream and can be transformed according to the user's requests, e.g. text-to-video.
-However, since Yang does not request to present those data, the video stream is not rendered in the final scene.
+The data is presented in a video stream and can be transformed according to the user's intents, e.g. text-to-video.
+However, since Yang does not want to present those data, the video stream is not rendered in the final scene.

 In order to make meaningful conversation and eye-contact, Mei prefers to see Yang’s face, instead of Yang wearing a VR glasses that covers his face.
 To solve this, the camera in the Yang’s glasses collect eye tracking data.
 The network sends collected eye tracking data and Yang’s facial picture to the network.
-The intelligent immersive calling service uses the collected data to render Yang’s face in real-time and sends the rendered video downlink to Mei’s smart TV based on Mei’s request.
+The intelligent immersive calling service uses the collected data to render Yang’s face in real-time and sends the rendered video downlink to Mei’s smart TV based on Mei’s intent.

 Mei now can see Yang’s face on her smart TV.

 Hua’s AR glasses currently show the video stream of the left camera, and he wants to instead see the video stream of the right camera.
 He uses gesture to convoy his intention.
-The network extracts his request and switches the video output accordingly.
+The network interprets his intent and switches the video output accordingly.

 Yang needs to check the medical data of Mei.
 He asks for her blood pressure and heart rate using voice or gesture instruction.
 The 6G system interprets the intention of Yang and renders the scene to add the medical data sent by the smart watch.
 Yang can further adjust the user interface with gesture or voice instruction.